Infinity traverses the stars via a Jumpdrive or a Jump Gate.

 Jumpgates and Hypergates

 - Hypergate likewise create an artificial wormhole.
 However, the end point does not require another gate.
 Like a Jump Drive, it can create a wormhole end-point anywhere with sufficient mass nearby, such as a gas giant or a star.
-Hypergates are unfortunately, one-way.
+The wormhole is one-way.

 Because of the tremendous gravitational forces generated by jumpgates and hypergates, they are generally placed in Lagrange Points to avoid effecting nearby celestial bodies or starships.
 This limits the number of jumpgates near a celestial body (usually just one or two).
 Additionally, jumpgates cannot be placed near other jumpgates for much the same reason.
 When two jump gates are linked by a wormhole, communication between the two sides is also instant, allowing the sending wormhole and the receiving wormhole to coordinate — thus preventing collisions as starships enter or exit a wormhole.